hmoragrega/workers/README.md

     log.Println("cannot remove more workers", err)
 }
 ```
-Less will remove a worker from the poo, immediately reduce
+Less will remove a worker from the pool, immediately reducing
-the number of worker running, and request the worker to
+the number of workers running, and request the worker to
 stop processing jobs, but it won't wait until the worker
 finally stops.

-These stopping workers will still be taken into account
-when the closing the pool, waiting for them to finish.
+Note: the pool will wait until all jobs finish, even those
+from those workers that were removed.

 The operation will fail if:
 - the minimum number of workers has been reached
-- the pool is not configured; `New` was not called
-- the pool is closed; `Close` was called
+- the pool has already been closed
-- the pool is not running; `Start` was not called
+- the pool is not running

 ### Job
 A job represents a task that needs to be performed constantly.